phillipadsmith/2014.phillipadsmith.com/_posts/2015-04-20-jim-jennings-thinks-canadian-s-should-be-scared-shitless.md

 Jennings' point however was that if organizations like the Globe and Mail and the CBC were not around, Canadians would be in a difficult situation when it comes to being informed.
 Specifically, Jennings proposed that the Huffington Post's two reporters in Canada are just not enough "boots on the ground" to provide the coverage that Canadians need.

-Huffington Post's Andree Lau responded to Jennings' comment by explaining how the HuffPo's 40-odd editors in Canada work their magic to package stories for maximum online reach -- something that HuffPo has been perfecting for the decade (and more than three years in BC).
+Huffington Post's Andree Lau responded to Jennings' comment by explaining how the HuffPo's 40-odd editors[^1] in Canada work their magic to package stories for maximum online reach -- something that HuffPo has been perfecting for the decade (and more than three years in BC).
 Their content comes from a variety of sources: individuals that sign-up for their own virtual soapbox on HuffPo, some original reporting, and a lot of re-printing stories from Canadian Press and online outfits like The Tyee.

 No matter the source, HuffPo reaches a huge audience in Canada.
 Case in point: a story that does well on The Tyee could easily reach four or five times more people when picked up, re-packaged, and promoted by the Huffington Post.
 Instead of thinking of this as competition, The Tyee sees sites like HuffPo, Vice, Buzzfeed and the like as powerful "distribution channels" for important and necessary reporting -- just another part of a diverse media network.